mumoshu/variant/README.md

 It is recommended to version-control the produced `Gopkg.toml` and `Gopkg.lock` because it is just more straight-forward than managing embedded version of em in the shell snippet.

 It is NOT recommended to version-control `main.go`.
-One of the benefit of Variant is you don't need to recompile while developing.
+One of the benefits of Variant is you don't need to recompile while developing.
 So it is your Variant command written in YAML that should be version-controlled, rather than `main.go` which is necessary only while releasing.

 # How it works